-- Seat handle 1 - 2.
-While maintaining latch lever pulled towards the front, apply downward pressure on the back of latch lever to clear rear latch from pin and toggle seat towards front using backrest. - 3.
+- While maintaining latch lever pulled towards the front, apply downward pressure on the back of latch lever to clear rear latch from pin and toggle seat towards front using backrest. - 3.
 Pull seat rearward and up out of location to clear the front tabs.